dan-nagle/h2m/README.txt

 directory.

 To build h2m if you do not have Clang or LLVM installed, run:
-./h2mbuild.sh -download -install_dir [path to desired Clang/LLVM download]
+./h2mbuild.sh -download -download_dir [path to desired Clang/LLVM download]
 or run ./h2mbuild.sh -i for interactive mode.

 To build h2m if you have Clang and LLVM installed, run: